Ammo seller to Las Vegas killer says he's received death threats

 Las Vegas police officials told CNN the department couldn't comment on Haig or any names, and referred questions to federal authorities.

-• Paddock first approached Haig's table at a Las Vegas gun show but met someone else besides the seller behind the table.
+• Paddock first approached Haig's table at a Las Vegas gun show sometime last year but met someone else besides the seller behind the table.

-• Haig first met Paddock in August at a Phoenix gun show, where he was selling ammunition.
+• Haig first met Paddock at a subsequent Phoenix gun show, where he was selling ammunition.

 • Paddock took Haig's business card because the seller didn't have the quantity of trace ammunition that he wanted.